camenergydatalab/smap-coding-challenge/README.md

 ## The Frontend Challenge
+#### Setup
-The frontend challenge is in the project folder `frontend`.
-To be able to use apis you have to setup the dev environment:
+The frontend challenge is located in the project folder `frontend`.
+To be able to use APIs you have to setup the dev environment:
 * Create the dev environment with `virualenv venv`.
 * Activate environment: `source venv/bin/activate`.
 * Install requirements: `pip install -r requirements.txt`.

-After setup, move to frontend project (`cd frontend`) and run web server with `python manage.py runserver`.
+After setup, please move to frontend folder (`cd frontend`) and run web server with `python manage.py runserver`.

 If you visit the browser at `http://localhost:8000` you will have to see a page with title **Frontend challenge.**

 For the purpose of challenge, we prepared several apis you should use:
 * `api/consumers` will return the list of all consumers;
-* `api/consumers/<low|high|extra_high>` will return consumers of certaint type (low voltage, high voltage, extra high voltage);
+* `api/consumers/<low|high|extra_high>` will return consumers of certain type (low voltage, high voltage, extra high voltage);
 * `api/consumer/<consumer_id>` will return a particular consumer (GET) or delete (DELETE) a consumer;
-* `api/consumer` with POST request will create a new consumer;
+* a POST request with params `name` and `consumer_type` to  `api/consumer` will create a new consumer;
 * `api/monthly_statistics/<consumer_id>` will return a monthly statistics of a particular consumer with consumption, total_bill and total_cost data points.
 If you specify year param as: `api/monthly_statistics/<consumer_id>?year=2017` the api returns filtered results by year.
-There are only 2016 and 2017 available.
+The data contains 2016 and 2017.
-*

 #### Objectives
 The basic template files are in `frontend/app/templates/`.
 There is a `base.html` file which serves as a base template and `index.html` file, which is served as and index file.
 You can put static files in `frontend/app/static` folder.
 You can see how to include it in the django templates in `frontend/app/templates/base.html`.

 * Create a reusable Vue component for displaying a list of consumers and filtering by consumer types.
 There should be an option of deleting and adding a consumer.
 * Create a reusable Vue component for displaying a particular consumer, which includes a chart of Monthly Statistics data (consumption, total bill, total cost and calculated profit per month).
 This component should also implement filtering of the consumer data by year.
+There should be also total profit for a particular year or both years together (based on selection).
-* We are happy to see modern JS bundlers such as webpack or browserify.
+* We are happy to see JS bundlers such as webpack or browserify and single file Vue components.
 * The site should be cross browser compatible and mobile ready.
 You can use any css framework you want.
 * BONUS: frontend tests.

-### Questions?
+## Questions?

 Please ask us!
 If something doesn't work or you have a question about the data, get in touch and we will help.